Looking to explore some of the most famous landmarks in North America? We are here to help!

 It was built and completed by Canadian National – a railways company in 1976.
 CN Tower was the tallest building, tower, and freestanding structure for over three decades since its completion, and till today remains the tallest in the Western Hemisphere.

-When you visit this Canadian landmark today you can enjoy panoramic views of the city of Toronto at the observation decks which also features a glass floor, a revolving restaurant (at 1,151 feet), and an entertainment complex with a popular EdgeWalk (which is one of its kind in North America!)
+When you visit this Canadian landmark today you can enjoy panoramic views of the city of Toronto at the observation decks which also feature a glass floor, a revolving restaurant (at 1,151 feet), and an entertainment complex with a popular EdgeWalk (which is one of its kind in North America!)

 To visit the CN Tower and head to the observation deck, entry fees are $40 CAD for adults (at the time of writing).
 If you reserve a dinner table at the revolving restaurant, the ride to the top is included plus pay for the food meal.